Documentation / userspace-api / dma-buf-heaps.rst

 usually created either through the kernel commandline through the

-`cma` parameter, a memory region Device-Tree node with the
+``cma`` parameter, a memory region Device-Tree node with the

-`linux,cma-default` property set, or through the `CMA_SIZE_MBYTES` or
+``linux,cma-default`` property set, or through the ``CMA_SIZE_MBYTES`` or

-might be called ``reserved``, ``linux,cma``, or ``default-pool``.
+``reserved``, ``linux,cma``, or ``default-pool``.